 A telephone booth like this was located just outside the administration building and connected employees with the outside world.
 We want one of these back in readiness for our NBN connection but not holding our breath for either!

 While the administration and mill offices had many versions of telephone over the years.
 At the time the lights went out in 1974, this would have been the model.
 We would like at least five of these telephones if possible as the mobile reception at Ludlow is pretty poor!.

 This is an urgent request and should have been at the top of the list.
 Now that we have power, the Wednesday morning crew are hanging out for a nice cup of tea.
 A teapot would be handy too!

 Most of the houses at Ludlow had Metters stoves.
-There are number 1`s 2`s 3`s and so on.
-I'm no expert but there are people out there who live and breath Metters stoves and we desperately need your help.
+I'm no expert but reliably informed that we need Metters No. 2 stoves.
 Most of the stoves at the settlement have been taken and in the process, significant damage caused to the kitchens.
 Grandma wants her stove back and Grandpa is not easy to please so we would appreciate your help! https://en.wikipedia.org/wiki/...